LeEco chairman Jia’s assets frozen

 At the front door of the company's headquarters, some suppliers shouted, "LeEco, pay us back; Jia Yueting, pay us back."

-"This is our 8th action to remind the company about the debt, which has lasted for a year.
-The negotiation is still going on," a representative of these suppliers whose WeChat nickname is Taotao, told the Global Times on Wednesday.
+"This is our eighth action to remind the company about the debt, which has lasted for a year.
+The negotiation is still going on," a representative of these suppliers whose WeChat nickname is Taotao told the Global Times on Wednesday.

 Le Holdings owes these suppliers about 59 million yuan ($8.68 million), according to Taotao.
 These suppliers mainly provide services for mobile stores set up, mobile phone promotion campaigns and related events.